Your kid's nosebleed: What you need to know

 What do you do when your child's nose starts to bleed?
 Find out about some useful information on the topic of nosebleeds, including how to stop one at home.

-Seeing your child bleeding has to be one of the scariest things ever for a parent.
+A child’s nosebleed, and seeing your child bleeding has to be one of the scariest things ever for a parent.
 I remember how I panicked the first time I saw my son’s nose bleeding.

 One moment he was fine, the next moment he had blood gushing out of his nose.
 I knew that nose bleeds were usually nothing to worry about, but seeing all that blood was overwhelming!